manojk0303/RECO/README.md

-# YouTube Comment Analyzer and Reply Generator
+# RECO - YouTube Comment Analyzer and Reply Generator

 This project is a web application that allows users to analyze comments on YouTube videos for sentiment and generate replies using advanced AI models.
 The application consists of a Flask server backend and a React frontend.